-Congress can create the state of New Columbia with a simple majority vote for the New Columbia Admission Act.
+Congress can create the 51st State with a simple majority vote.
 All of the 37 states since the 13 original colonies have gone through this same process.
 Once a territory approves a state constitution and demonstrates that it can govern itself (as the District has with local tax money for over 40 years), Congress votes to authorize the addition of a new state by passing legislation called an Admission Act.
 Unlike other territories, of course, the District of Columbia is defined in the Constitution (Article 1, Section 8).
 But what does that really mean?

 The Constitution sets only a maximum size ("not exceeding 10 miles square") for the federal district that is the "Seat of the Government of the United States."
 Congress has the power to redefine the District of Columbia's borders and reduce its size, as it did in 1846, when the portion south and west of the Potomac River was returned to Virginia after residents of Arlington and Alexandria successfully petitioned Congress, asserting that their territory was unnecessary to the functioning of the federal government.

-The New Columbia Admission Act defines the borders of both the State of New Columbia (red on the map) and the revised District of Columbia (white).
+The DC Statehood bill defines the borders of both the 51st State (red on the map) and the revised District of Columbia (white).
 Just as today, the District of Columbia will remain the nation's capital and a federal district under the control of the United States Congress.
 But by including all of the District's residential areas within the borders of New Columbia, there will be no more geographically disenfranchised residents living within the "new" District of Columbia.